 Try not to give verbal directions.
 It can be tough to restrain the impulse to give your child directives such as "Do what she is doing, hold your instrument this way” but children respond best by just seeing and hearing you doing (and enjoying) it yourself!
 A wandering toddler is fine, but if you want your child to come back to you, avoid calling to him from across the room.
 If necessary, redirect your child physically back to you or the circle.
 Of course watch out for your child’s safety, but mostly your job is to just relax, and have fun!

-New Music Together parents receive an introductory DVD “Music Together at Home: Helping Your Child Grow Musically”.
+New Music Together parents receive a booklet “Music and your Child: A guide for parents and caregivers”.
 During class your teacher will refer to topics and point out examples of things covered in the video.
 We are also happy to discuss your child's individual progress in obtaining musical competence at any time outside of the class.
-If you are a returning student and it has been months or years since you have read the Parent Guide or watched the DVD, reread it or watch it again today!
+If you are a returning student and it has been months or years since you have read the Parent and Caregiver Guide , reread it again today!
 You may be surprised how valuable it is, especially after having personal experience observing your child's musical development.

 As a member of the global Music Together family, you have access to the Family Music Zone on the Music Together Worldwide website.
 Here, you'll be able to download your music, view a digital copy of your songbook, get new activities to try at home, and learn more about your child's music development.